dtuait/pwned-proxy-combined/pwned-proxy-backend/README.md

 ./generate_env.sh
 ```

-This populates `.env` and `.devcontainer/.env` using the example templates and
+This populates `.env` and `.devcontainer/.env` using the provided example
-should be run before starting Docker or the Dev Container.
-Edit the created
+templates (`.env.example` and `.devcontainer/.env.example`) and should be run
+before starting Docker or the Dev Container.
+Edit the created files and replace
-files and replace any placeholders.
+any placeholders.

 Set `DJANGO_DEBUG=true` in your `.env` to enable Django's debug mode.